 “Without Georgia State I would be pulling my hair out doing economics in Washington, D.C.,” she said, “and I wouldn’t be as independent, bold or fearless as I have become.
 Those are attributes I’ve learned from the people I’ve met here.”

 Georgia State has reshaped her aspirations in ways she never dreamed.

-“Being at Georgia State has opened so many doors to so many experiences that I never even considered 10 years ago,” said Joseph, a student in the Honors College.
+“Being at Georgia State has opened so many doors to so many experiences that I never even considered 10 years ago,” said Melissa, a student in the Honors College.